forrestfwilliams/MultiRTC/README.md

 See `multirtc ale --help` for descriptions of each argument.

 ### `rle` Relative Location Error
-Measures the internal alignment of overlapping geocoded SAR images by measuring the offsets between each 1024x1024 pixel chunk of the images.
+Measures the relative alignment of overlapping geocoded SAR images by measuring the offsets between each 1024x1024 pixel chunk of the images.

 Usage:
 ```bash